 What happens in the month of September?
-It’s a little for everyone: the last days of summer and the first days of fall.
-See September holidays, advice, recipes, fun facts, and trivia below.
+There’s a little for everyone: the last days of summer and the first days of fall.
+See September holidays, advice, recipes, fun facts, and trivia.

 September, in Old England, was called Haervest-monath (Harvest Month).
 This is the time to gather up the rest of the harvest and prepare for the winter months.